 Tree of Life Holocaust Memorial

 Located in the Raoul Wallenberg Memorial Garden next to the Dohány Street Synagogue, this memorial is a tribute to the hundreds of thousands of Jews murdered during World War II.
 Designed by Imre Varga in the shape of an upside-down menorah, the leaves of this tree are engraved with the names of those who lost their life.
-Late American actor Tony Curtis contributed to the funding of the sculpture in memory of his father, Emanual Schwartz, who was a Hungarian Jew.
+Late American actor Tony Curtis contributed to the funding of the sculpture in memory of his father, Emanuel Schwartz, who was a Hungarian Jew.

 In front of the memorial, there are black pillars with two spaces that symbolize the tablets God gave Moses.